tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/basics.md

 [1] 40
 ```

 You'll notice that we initially assigned `x` to a value of `35` and then updated value to `40`.
 This is important to keep in mind because the last value assigned to `x` will be kept.
-Variables can I have a combination lowercase letters, uppercase letters, underscores and periods:
+Variables can have a combination lowercase letters, uppercase letters, underscores and periods:

 ```R
 value <- 40